liamtan28/portfolio-decorators/README.md

 		//  ...
 ```

 We begin by first validating that the developer (you!) have decorated an appropriate function.
 In this context, we require the decorated method to be a controller action, with it's first argument being Express' `Request` class.
-In the event that this isn't the case, an error is raised with an appropriate message (**note** *if you're at all interested in the particular global error handling pattern used in the above example to raise custom errors, and handle async functions, see my article [here]*).
+In the event that this isn't the case, an error is raised with an appropriate message.
 We can further typecheck the additional arguments passed into the actual decorator function (in this instance, the required roles) to ensure that we can proceed:

 ```